Posted - March 4 to 8, 2012 | Updated : June 19, 2012 | August 16, 2015

 With that, we have the introduction of the Sentry, the so-called "most powerful hero on Earth".
 I hate this guy.
 But he does turn the tide of the battle.
 Allowing heroes from above and below to meet up - with Iron Man being added to the roster.

-This is the issue that shows the actual formation of the New Avengers.
+Then we are shown the actual formation of the New Avengers.
 It's no surprise that Captain America is the catalyst for this new team - he was always the heart of the old one.
 Still, it's interesting to note that this is the first Avengers team in which Cap is a founding member.
 Contrary to what a lot of people expect, and contrary to the upcoming movie, Cap wasn't around when the first team was formed.

 I enjoyed this very much because Cap gets to do the rounds of every hero that was there the night things turned violent in the Raft.
 The dialogue shows the different personalities behind each hero.
 I find it enjoyable to note that the two "spiders", Spider-Man and Spider-Woman get to be on the same team.
 Daredevil is also a potential recruit.
 Imagine that, Spider-Man and Daredevil, two of the great loners in the Bronze Age of comics - Avengers.
 How cool is that?